triggermesh/docs/docs/targets/splunk.md

 ## Prerequisites

-In order to be able to use the TriggerMesh event target for Splunk, and administrator must:
+In order to use the TriggerMesh event target for Splunk, an administrator must:

 1. Enable the [HTTP Event Collector][hec] data input in the Splunk installation.
 1. Create a token for receiving data over HTTP.